PlayStation Portable: Hardware

 The PSP uses two 333 MHz MIPS32 R4000 R4k-based CPUs, as a main CPU and Media Engine, a GPU running at 166 MHz, and includes 32 MB main RAM (64 MB on PSP-2000 and later models), and 4 MB embedded DRAM split between the aforementioned GPU and Media Engine.
 The hardware was originally forced to run more slowly than it was capable of; most games ran at 222 MHz.
 With firmware update 3.50 on May 31, 2007, however, Sony removed this limit and allowed new games to run at 333 MHz.

 The PSP is powered by an 1800 mAh battery (1200 mAh on the 2000 and 3000 models) that provides between about three and six hours of gameplay, between four and five hours of video playback, or between eight and eleven hours of audio playback.

 To make the unit slimmer, the capacity of the PSP's battery was reduced from 1800 mAh to 1200 mAh in the PSP-2000 and 3000 models.
-Due to more efficient power use, however, the expected playing time is the same as that of older models.
 The original high-capacity batteries work on the newer models, giving increased playing time, though the battery cover does not fit.
 The batteries take about 1.5 hours to charge and last for between four-and-a-half and seven hours depending on factors such as screen brightness settings, the use of WLAN, and volume levels.
 In March 2008, Sony released the Extended Life Battery Kit in Japan, which included a bulkier 2200 mAh battery with a fitting cover.
 In Japan, the kit was sold with a specific-colored cover matching the many PSP variations available.
 The North American kit released in December 2008 was supplied with two new covers; one black and one silver.